 - Paid results are the results that appear at the top of the search results pages.
 You can pay for your website to appear in paid search results by bidding on keywords people are likely to search for.
 The higher the bid, the higher the website will appear in the search results.
 This system is called pay-per-click (PPC) or cost-per-click (CPC).

 Basic SEM Concepts

-There are many reasons to incorporate SEM in your digital marketing strategy.
-These are just some of the benefits of using Search Engine Marketing for your brand.
+There are many reasons to incorporate SEM into your digital marketing strategy.
+These are just some of the benefits of using search engine marketing for your brand.

 Advantages and Disadvantages of SEM

 Undoubtedly, search engine marketing is a powerful tool for almost all types of brands.
-To evaluate when and how to use it, let's look at some of the advantages and disadvantages.
+Let's examine some advantages and disadvantages to evaluate when and how to use SEM.

-- Pay per click.
-With this, you will only pay if you get results.
-You can control the maximum daily budget that you are willing to invest as well as the maximum cost per click you can pay.
-This way, you make sure that the campaign is profitable.
+- Pay per click: You only pay for the results.
+You can control the maximum daily budget you are willing to invest and the maximum cost per click and make sure you’re not wasting money.

-- Within everyone's reach.
-Since budgetary investment is scalable, this solution works for both large companies and SMEs.
+- Within everyone’s reach: A SEM campaign's budgetary investment is scalable, so it works for large companies and SMEs.
 They all compete in equal conditions to reach the first positions for keywords.